 The bank's official solution, only attainable after going through the queuing process, was to march up to the top floor, knock on the office door of the bank manager, apologise for interrupting the meeting with a client that he was having and ask him to authorise the exchange.
 Seemingly basing his judgement on the appearance of the person concerned .. and after my attempt to look like the most honest person in the world, he initialled a piece of paper and we left him to his meeting.
 Only to have to return to the back of the queue and have to go through the whole flaming process again.
 Grrrrrr !!!

-walking .. we were exhausted.
-After catching up on my e-mails in an Internet Café, using the latest computers and operating systems for only FCA 300 per hour, we taxied to an open-air restaurant that
+.. we were exhausted.
+After catching up on my e-mails in an Internet Café, using the latest computers and operating systems for only FCA 300 per hour, we taxied to an open-air restaurant that we had seen

-we had seen on the previous day.
-A brilliant meal of steak brochettes, chips and salad, fresh fruit cocktails, beers for me and soft drinks for Alaghi, followed by tea and coffee .. freshly cooked, tasty,
+on the previous day.
+A brilliant meal of steak brochettes, chips and salad, fresh fruit cocktails, beers for me and soft drinks for Alaghi, followed by tea and coffee .. freshly cooked, tasty, served to

-served to European standards .. and all for a very reasonable CFA 11,550.
-As well as being seated in comfortable and pleasant surroundings with many arts and crafts on display .. we were entertained (
+European standards .. and all for a very reasonable CFA 11,550.
+As well as being seated in comfortable and pleasant surroundings with many arts and crafts on display .. we were entertained ( and sometimes

-and sometimes deafened ) by the live show of musicians .. belting out African music, both traditional and modern, into the night sky .. at somewhat of a high volume.
-It must have been amateur night, for
+deafened ) by the live show of musicians .. belting out African music, both traditional and modern, into the night sky .. at somewhat of a high volume.
+It must have been amateur night, for some were

 The orderliness, politeness and calm behaviour of the general Burkinabe population that we observed throughout the country, is probably due to the rule of